 Eastside: Boyle Heights, Cypress Park, El Sereno, Elysian Heights, Elysian Park, Elysian Valley, Lincoln Heights, Montecito Heights, Monterey Hills, Mount Washington, Solano Canyon, University Hills, Victor Heights.

-Harbor Area: Harbor City, Harbor Gateway, San Pedro, Terminal Island, Wilmington.
+Harbor Area: Torrance, Lomita, Harbor City, Harbor Gateway, San Pedro, Terminal Island, Wilmington.

 Northeast Los Angeles: Atwater Village, Eagle Rock, Hermon, Highland Park, Mount Washington.